FACT: half of adult dogs today will get cancer.

 Author (with Susan Pitcairn) of Natural Health for Dogs and Cats.
 Founder of The Pitcairn Institute of Veterinary Homeopathy

 The conventional approach is that cancer is a disease separate from the animal … one to be attacked in various ways.
 Often there is surgery to remove the cancer.
 Then there might be chemotherapy to kill the cancer (and the patient, thanks to the chemicals).
 Then radiation to kill the tumor (and the tissues around it).

 So the attitude is one of attacking something separate from the patient.

-Instead, nutrition and homeopathic treatment work with the natural healing mechanisms to rebalance the life energy so the tumor is no longer needed or supported.
+Instead, nutrition and homeopathic treatment work with the natural healing mechanisms.
+They rebalance the life energy so the tumor is no longer needed or supported.

 Over the last 200 years, homeopathy has been very successful in cancer treatment.

 An example is the work of Dr Arthur Grimmer, who died in 1967.
 He treated 225 proven cases of cancer (in people), in various forms and in all stages of the disease.
 Treatment took place over a four year period, using nutrition and homeopathy.